Diamond Shapes | Which one are you? March 25, 2017 14:20

 Finding the right cleaner at home cleaner to recommend to our clients has been such a large undertaking!
 Although we have all the professional cleaning tools and chemicals with a dedicated 500 square feet of space to polish, ultrasonic clean, rhodium, steam, and check the prongs, we realize this is not realistic for non jewelry professionals, or our clients who need to sparkle their diamonds at home!
 Brilliance Gemstone & Diamond Shine Restoring Foam is highly recommended and used forensic gemologists and appraisers to ensure a diamond of gemstone is the most brilliant and clean from dirt, skin oils, lotion and product deposits, and hard water residue.

-The 4Cs stand for Cut (how well or symmetrical a diamond is cut), Clarity (how clean the diamond looks to the eye or under a loupe), Carat (a diamond's weight or size), and Color (generally how white or yellow the diamond is), and in no particular order is one more important than the other but rather it is a combination of factors that make-up the overall beauty of diamond.
+The 4Cs stand for Cut (symmetry), Clarity (how clean the diamond looks to the eye or under a loupe), Carat (a diamond's weight or size), and Color (generally how white/colorless or yellow the diamond is), and in no particular order is one more important than the other but rather it is a combination of factors that make-up the overall beauty of diamond.
 The human eye is most attracted to brilliance and undoubtedly, most people would agree that as long as the diamond has fire and scintillation with no real visible inclusions or flaws to the naked eye, and faces up pretty white (or is not obviously yellow), it will attract the eye.

 However, there is a lot more to consider beyond the 4Cs when investing in a diamond, and that is the concept of "milky" or "brown" diamond features which are outside of the scope of the 4Cs, but is probably one of the most critical factors to consider when buying a diamond!
 The trade refers to these as "BGM", "TLB", "Milky", "Cloudy", just to name a few.
 BGM stands for "Brown, Green, and/or Milky," and TLB stands for "Top Light Brown."
 Milkiness, which is a cloudy or opaque look can occur at many levels, some grade them from 0-4, 4 being the most opaque or cloudy and 0 being non-existent, and 1-2 being difficult to identify without a benchmark or trained eyes.
 This is probably one of the trickiest factors to identify and requires a trained eye, lab environment, lighting and tools, and clear master stones for comparison.
 Brown, or TLB, is a bit easier to identify to those who are more sensitive to color but generally when compared on white paper, and if there is an awareness to look for it, most people can pick it up.

-It can get really confusing to know what color to pick after all, there is D-E-F which is colorless, and then there is G-H-I-J, which is near colorless and it's been proven many times that even the trained eye can have a hard time identifying the correct colors when a diamond is mounted.
+It can get really confusing to know what color to pick after all, there is D-E-F which is colorless, and then there is G-H-I-J, which is near colorless and it's been proven many times that even the trained eye will have a hard time identifying the correct colors when a diamond is mounted.
 For instance, most diamonds in the near colorless scale (G-J), and even at the cusp of the low end, going to K will appear to be "near colorless" or off white and attractive to the human eye.
-If there are NO elements of a brown tinge or an opaque or milky tone, then the diamond will appear attractive.
+If there are NO elements of a brown tinge or an opaque or milky tone, it will stand out.
 The key is to make sure that there is no brown tinge and no milky tones, and that it is eye clean which on the clarity scale is up to an SI1-2 and in some rare cases even an I1 level can be eye clean, and you will have a dazzling diamond!

 For Quality (Great or Best + Truly Rare)

 If budget is not an issue, and you want a diamond that is rare, then D Color, Flawless Clarity, or "D-Flawless" is what those who have a more refined taste go for.
 Can you tell the difference between colorless, and near colorless when mounted, or flawless to slightly included?
 Not really, but the fact that perhaps less than .01 % of people might have diamonds of that statistics might move you.
-For instance, all things being equal, a great quality diamond, with no brown tinge or milkiness;
+For instance, all things being equal, a great quality diamond, with no brown tinge or milkiness will range in price as noted below;

 - a 1ct D Flawless is roughly 20-25K, and;